juftin/camply/docs/command_line_usage.md

     I personally use [Pushover](https://pushover.net) notifications - it's built for push notifications, easy to set up, and includes a 30-day trial and a one-time fee of $5 after that to unlock lifetime programmatic push notifications.
-    There are other notification providers like `Slack` and `Email` that are free to use if that's more your style.
+    There are other notification providers like `Ntfy`, `Slack` and `Email` that are free to use if that's more your style.

 ### Send a Text Message